-Process for Calculation of Amount of Title IV Aid Earned by Student -
+Process for Calculation of Amount of Title IV Aid Earned by Student

 The amount of Title IV aid earned by the student is determined by multiplying the percentage of Title IV aid earned by the total of Title IV program aid disbursed plus the Title IV aid that could have been disbursed to the student or on the student's behalf.
-If the day the student withdrew occurs on or before the student completed 60% of the payment period, the percentage earned is equal to the percentage of the payment period that was completed.
-If the day the student withdrew occurs after the student has completed more than 60% of the payment period, the percentage earned is 100%.
+If the LDA date occurs on or before the student completed 60% of the payment period, the percentage earned is equal to the percentage of the payment period that was completed.
+If the LDA date occurs after the student has completed more than 60% of the payment period, the percentage earned is 100%.

-Post-Withdrawal Disbursement -
+Post-Withdrawal Disbursement

 If the student receives less Federal Student Aid than the amount earned, MTC offers a disbursement of the earned aid that was not received.
-This is called a post-withdrawal disbursement.
-Without obtaining a student's permission, Title IV grant funds from a post-withdrawal disbursement are credited to a student's account to pay for tuition and fees for the term for which the student is eligible for a post-withdrawal disbursement or are disbursed directly to the student.
-MTC must obtain a student's authorization to credit a student's account with Title IV grant funds for charges other than current charges and must notify the student no later than 30 calendar days after the date that MTC determines the student withdrew.
-MTC notifies students by letter that they are eligible for a post-withdrawal disbursement and that the student has a deadline of 14 days to respond to the request for authorization.
-In the notification, MTC states it is not required to make the post-withdrawal disbursement if the student does not respond by the deadline.
+Title IV grant funds from a PWD are credited to a student's account to pay for tuition and fees for the term for which the student is eligible before any excess funds are disbursed to the student.
+MTC obtains the student's authorization to credit a student's account with Title IV grant funds for charges other than current charges and notifies the student no later than 30 calendar days after MTC determines the LDA.
+MTC notifies students by letter that they are eligible for a post- withdrawal disbursement and requests the student to contact the fees office for availability of those funds.
+If a PWD is not picked up by the student the funds are returned to the Department of Education